The Best Cordless Impact Wrench Reviews & Buyer’s Guide

 Is this cordless wrench powerful enough for automotive work?

-Japan’s Makita continues to provide high quality tools for power users.
-This impact wrench features a half-inch square drive and cordless power.
+Makita continues to provide high quality tools for power users.
+This tool features a half-inch square drive and cordless power.
 It comes with a 3.0 Ah battery and compatible charger.
 It is a fairly compact machine at only 10 inches long but it can produce a good amount of torque and RPM.

 | || |

 1. Can this tool be used for automotive applications?